alpkayaMSFT/powerbiembed-naturallanguage-to-dax/README.md

 - **Azure Service Principal** with Power BI permissions
 - **ADOMD.NET** client libraries

+## 📊 Sample Data

+This repository includes **`adventureworksdw2017august2022.pbix`** - a complete Adventure Works sample dataset that you can use to test the DAX Copilot immediately:

+- **Pre-configured tables**: FactInternetSales, DimSalesTerritory, DimDate
+- **Sample measures**: Revenue, Sales, Transaction Count
+- **Ready for RLS**: Includes country-based filtering setup
+- **Test queries**: Perfect for validating the copilot functionality

+**Quick Start**: Upload this .pbix file to your Power BI workspace to begin testing!

 ## ⚙️ Setup Instructions

 ### 1. Clone and Install Dependencies